DataDog/documentation/content/api/events/events_post.md

 ---

 ## Post An Event
 This end point allows you to post events to the stream.
-You can tag them, set priority and event aggregate them with other events.
+Tag them, set priority and event aggregate them with other events.

 ##### ARGUMENTS
 * `title` [*required*]: